-These services include more than 100 residential group homes and supported living apartments, shared living opportunities, day habilitation programs, and vocational training and supported employment.
+These services include more than 100 residential group homes and supported living apartments, day habilitation programs, and vocational training and supported employment.
 Our dedicated, experienced staff are committed to providing respectful, effective, and supportive services within community settings.
 Download flyer here.

 Ashley lives in a local May residence and attends the day habilitation program.
 Part of a close-knit family, Ashley was happy when she learned of her sister’s engagement and was excited when asked by her sister to serve as maid of honor.
 Although Ashley is nonverbal, the family was confident of the expertise of May Institute staff, who were eager to help Ashley serve in this important role and make it memorable.